th-nuernberg/meteor-scatter/meteor_detection_scripts/README.md

 ### Setup

 1. Clone this repository.
+Set up a new virtual environment and activate it.
 2. Install dependencies using:
    ```bash
    pip install -r requirements.txt
    ```

-## Usage
+### Usage

+Activate your new virtual environment.

 1. **Run `prime_detection.py`**:
    ```bash